andiosika/Flatiron_Capstone/README.md

 |Ease of Use |'track', 'easy', 'keep', use'|
 |Weight-Loss|'weight', 'lose', 'active', log'|

+It's not surprising that app-specific features around well-being involving mediation, sleep, and workouts as well as weight-loss were what people were talking about most freqently in positive reviews, and that users liked being informed.
+Ease of use came up as a topic - again, not surprising but informative as being relevant in a positive review.
+These are all reasons why users would seek an app in the first place.
 An interactive tool to visualize the topics can be found in this repo under htmls/pos_vis.html

 ___